 Community Supported Agriculture (CSA) can improve and maintain

 Read the studies below to learn more about the health benefits of CSA.

 Diet-Related Medical Expenditure Impacts of a CSA Voucher Program

 This study evaluated the behavior change of University of Kentucky employees enrolled in an employer-sponsored CSA voucher program.
-It showed that CSA was a strong factor to encourage participants to cook more at home, eat less processed food, and increase daily servings of fruits and vegetables.
+Survey data showed that CSA was a strong factor to encourage participants to cook more at home, eat less processed food, and increase daily servings of fruits and vegetables.

 Rossi, Jairus J., Timothy A. Woods, and James E. Allen IV (2017), “Impacts of a Community Supported Agriculture (CSA) Voucher Program on Food Lifestyle Behaviors: Evidence from an Employer-Sponsored Pilot Program," Sustainability, 1543, August 2017. doi:10.3390/su9091543

 CSA Shareholder Food Lifestyle Behaviors: A Comparison Across Consumer Groups

-In this study researchers evaluated four distinctly different consumers groups, which included the average Kentucky consumer, University of Kentucky Health and Wellness employees, local food cooperative members, and CSA shareholders, to determine what influenced their food purchasing choices and how it impacted their health.
-They found that CSA members display significant absolute differences to other groups along numerous indicators related to consuming fresh produce, eating less meals away from home, and a greater overall nutrition awareness.
+For this study researchers evaluated four distinctly different consumers groups, which included the average Kentucky consumer, University of Kentucky Health and Wellness employees, local food cooperative members, and CSA shareholders, to determine what influenced their food purchasing choices and how it impacted their health.
+They found that CSA members display significant absolute differences to other groups along numerous indicators related to consuming fresh produce, eating out less, interest in nutrition, and in general assessments of health.

 Rossi, Jairus J., James E. Allen IV, Timothy A. Woods, and Alison F. Davis (2017), “CSA shareholder food lifestyle behaviors: a comparison across consumer groups," Journal of Agriculture and Human Values, February 2017. doi: 10.1007/s10460-017-9779-7

 Do Community Supported Agriculture Programmes Encourage Change to Food Lifestyle Behaviours and Health Outcomes?
 New Evidence from Shareholders

 The researchers distributed a CSA survey to members of three different CSA programs in the Lexington, KY area.
-The results strongly suggest that CSA has the potential to positively impact members food lifestyle behaviours and those that start CSA in poor health exhibit the most change overall.
+The results strongly suggest that CSA has the potential to positively impact members food lifestyle behaviours and those participants that start CSA in poor health exhibit the most change overall.